TheCodingCarlson/Hangman/README.md

 ###Obstacles

-Breaking up my drawing into various sections that would start and stop depending on if a player guessed a wrong letter or not.
+Breaking up my hangman drawing into various sections that would start and stop depending on if a player guessed a wrong letter or not.
 Had to get creative with the plug-in.

 ###Goals

-Add on a feature where the player can see the definition of the word after the round has been completed.
+Add a feature where the player can see the definition of the word after the round has been completed.